 Baby great horned owls are carnivores like their parents and will eat whatever is provided.
 The adults (male and female) bring back different meat sources to the nests for their young.

 A baby’s diet typically includes small mammals, reptiles, birds, worms, insects, and fish.
-The babies can fly out of the nest around 9 to 10 weeks but will still be fed and cared for by the parents for several more months.
+The babies can fly out of the nest at around nine to 10 weeks but will still be fed and cared for by the parents for several more months.

 Do Great Horned Owls Have Any Predators?

-Great horned owls have no severe predators, and it is rare for an adult to be attacked.
-But, there are instances where these owls may need to defend themselves over food and territory.
+Because great horned owls lack major predators, it is rare for an adult to be attacked.
+But there are instances where these owls may need to defend themselves over food and territory.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.